Rikpat/gatsby-source-git-plus/README.md

 It uses nodegit internally and generates `GitRemote` and `GitCommit` nodes with information about remotes and commits

+This repository was inspired by [gatsby-source-git](https://github.com/stevetweeddale/gatsby-source-git), but it doesn't use shallow clone, to store all commits, to make it possible to query for users that modified files.

 ### Dependencies

 This plugin uses gatsby-source-filesystem as peer dependency, please install using